5-year-old girl attacked, dragged by black bear

 A 5-year-old girl was attacked by a bear in Colorado early Sunday.

-The unidentified child had gone outside of her home in East Orchard Mesa in the predawn hours to investigate noises she believed were coming from a dog, her mother told authorities.
+The child, identified by her father as Kimberly Cyr, had gone outside of her home in East Orchard Mesa in the predawn hours to investigate noises she believed were coming from a dog, her mother told authorities.

-When the mother went to look for her daughter in the home, which is above the Colorado River corridor in Grand Junction, she heard screams about 2:30 a.m., according to a news release by Colorado Parks and Wildlife.
+When the mother went to look for Kimberly in the home, which is above the Colorado River corridor in Grand Junction, she heard screams about 2:30 a.m., according to a news release by Colorado Parks and Wildlife.

-That's when she saw a large black bear dragging the girl, according to the release.
-The mom screamed at the bear, which then let go of the girl, the release said.
+That's when she saw a large black bear dragging Kimberly, according to the release.
+The mom screamed at the bear, which then let her go, the release said.

 CPW officers were working with federal wildlife services personnel to track the bear, according to the news release.